freenas/freenas-docs/userguide/intro.rst

 * Disk temperature graphs have been added to :menuselection:`Reporting --> Disk`.
-  This tab has been reworked to allow the user to choose the devices and metrics before generating reporting graphs.
+  This category has been reworked to allow the user to choose the devices and metrics before graphs are displayed.

 * Uptime graphs have been removed from the :menuselection:`Reporting --> System` tab.